gajinkee/Obsidian-Vault/🌟HackNotes/EJPTv2/Assesment methodologies.md

 #List available shares to connect to (w/o authenticating) / Also gives the samba server description in the comments
 smbclient -L 192.223.132.3 -N

-#Connect with emoty user name and no pass
+#Connect with empty user name and no pass
 rpcclient -U "" -N 192.223.132.3

 #another tool to ind the OS, users and bunch of other stuff